AlexFromKiyv/CS-Step-by-Step/19 ADO.NET для роботи з БД/02 Взаємодія з DBMS/README.md

 CommandWithParameters();
 ```
 ```
-Rows have been added to the Users table: 1
+Rows have been added to the People table: 1
-_id     Name    Age
+Id      Name    Age
 1       Julia   36
 2       Alex    34
 4       Sara    44